huang-yixuan1/Hello_World/README.md

 Practice to show myself

 ## Description
-This is Yixuan Huang, a studnet in the University of Iowa.
+This is **Yixuan Huang**, a studnet in the University of Iowa.
-I like pets, especially cats.
+>I like pets, especially cats.
 I also love learning new things.

 ## My experience
 | time | job | location |